 Since the passage of the TRA, however, Congress relaxed the rules a great deal, allowing Americans to hold a much broader array of precious metals.
 But there are still important limitations.
 It’s critical to know what those are, before making a transaction.
 Precious metals can be an important part of a diversified a retirement portfolio.
 But make a mistake, and you could find your entire IRA account disallowed by IRS officials, and be facing steep tax fines and penalties.

-IRA rules strictly prohibit holding ‘collectable’ items within an IRA or other tax-advantaged retirement account.
+IRA rules strictly prohibit holding ‘collectible’ items within an IRA or other tax-advantaged retirement account.
 These include any kind of wearable jewelry or gemstones, or any form of precious metal that isn’t of a sufficient and standardized weight and purity.

 Similar rules also prohibit IRA accountholders from holding art and antiques, musical instruments, and alcoholic beverages.
 Life insurance is also prohibited within IRAs.